maximaximal/booleguru/README.md

 ECL also is the gateway to other languages.
 It provides functions to execute code.

+ECL is currently being ported to the web, it should actually be somehow possible to use it then: https://old.reddit.com/r/lisp/comments/xx92w8/ecl_running_in_a_browser_poc/

 ### Internal API `booleguru::api`

 Used to bind multiple languages into booleguru.
 Uses stuff from everywhere.